yiliashaw/hexo-theme-prince/README.md

 # Prince

-A simple and light theme for [Hexo].
+A SIMPLE and light theme for [Hexo].

-- No categories.
-- No share.
-- No comment.
+ No categories.
+No share.
+No comment.

 - [Preview](https://yiliashaw.github.io/)